Back to Blog

 The Problem: Tables That Broke More Than Data

 Fifteen years ago, AustinsElite was built on a custom PHP framework with early Laravel components sprinkled in.
-Fast forward to 2025, and while the business logic still holds, the frontend was creaking—especially our data tables.
+Fast forward to 2025, and while the business logic still holds, the frontend was creaking—especially my data tables.
 They were copy-pasted across views, inconsistently styled, and completely unresponsive.
 On mobile?
 Forget it.
 Horizontal scroll traps, clipped action buttons, and unreadable column widths made admin tasks painful.

 Designing a Blade Component That Fights for You